-As seen earlier, you can easily use the vtctlclient Workflow ... stop and vtctlclient Workflow ... delete commands to clean up a materialize operation.
-If you like, you can instead use the VReplicationExec command to temporarily stop the VReplication streams that make up the Materialize process.
+As seen earlier, you can easily use the vtctlclient Workflow ... delete command to clean up a materialize operation.
+If you like, you can also instead use the VReplicationExec command to temporarily stop the replication streams for the VReplication streams that make up the Materialize process.
 For example, to stop both streams, you can do: